Lyndon B. Johnson was president, the Beach Boys released their best-selling album

 pre-production orders, a total of 111 cars were

-operation was plagued with fiberglass fitment, supply chain
+operation was plagued with fiberglass fitment issues, supply chain

 and financial problems.
 These "launch problems"

-prevented Shelby from being able to build cars so Ford
+prevented Shelby from being able to finish cars so Ford

 stepped in and took control